hammerill/Sand-Box2D/README.md

 # Box2D Test with Objects
-An organized cross-platform (Windows, Linux, PS Vita) sample project of using Box2D with SDL2.
+An organized (divided by classes separated per files) cross-platform (Windows, Linux, PS Vita) sample project of using Box2D with SDL2.

 ## Controls
 ### For Desktops